marek-g/marek-g.github.io/posts/tips_and_tricks/zfs/migrate_linux_to_zfs.md

 Some steps I have followed to run Manjaro Linux from ZFS partition.

+## Backup system

+Make a backup of the system for example with `bsdtar` command as described on Backups pages.
+One important thing is to make sure that system has installed `linuxNN-zfs` and `zfs-utlis` modules.

 ## Create Manjaro Live CD with zfs support

 More info: https://wiki.manjaro.org/index.php/Build_Manjaro_ISOs_with_buildiso